IDMNYU/IdeationPrototypingSpring2022_Bennett/Future.md

 * Information + Learning
 * Transportation

- You must generally agree on the aspects of the world.
  You may develop, expand, and deviate from these ingredients with regard to the individual assignments in Part 2.
 The depth and richness of your research is what will take you far.
 Do. not. be. cursory.

 Individually, you will research and develop 4+ of these ingredients, providing more detail for each that is based on preceeding histories (whether directly or indirectly).
 Create 1 dense mood boards that visually indicates this research.
 Pay attention to graphics, color, image and visual language to convey this information.